Sociology Professor Ivan Ermakoff, chalk in hand, standing in front of a blackboard, teaching a graduate course in political sociology.

 Sociology majors do very well in the job market.
 The critical, analytic, and quantitative skills they have mastered in the major, along with their commitments to social justice and their understanding of organizations make them desirable job candidates.
 Every year the department invites sociology alumni to campus for career panels or “speed mentoring.”
 Current sociology majors get to talk to people only slightly older than themselves who have successfully made the transitions from undergraduate to professional.

 Sociology also has an advisor devoted exclusively to careers.
-This advisor teaches a 1-credit course where students learn the arts of resume building and resume writing, applying for and getting internships, and in which they practice self-reflection activities which lead to insights about what they really want to do after college, and where they learn how to make connections between their academic work and their work in the “real world.”
+This advisor teaches a one-credit course where students learn the arts of resume building and resume writing, applying for and getting internships, and in which they practice self-reflection activities which lead to insights about what they really want to do after college, and where they learn how to make connections between their academic work and their work in the “real world.”
 This advisor is also available for one-on-one advising.

 Our career advisor also partners with the L&S Career Services office to help you leverage the academic skills learned in your major and liberal arts degree, explore and try out different career paths, participate in internships, prepare for the job search and/or graduate school applications, and network with professionals in the field (alumni and employers).
 See SuccessWorks for more information.